Yoimiya42/Haskell/POP_revision/C_Concepts.md

 - **scope**: It defines where a variable can be accessed in the code, like inside a function (local variable), file scope(within a file) or global scope (entire program and other files).(NOTE: about accessibility)
 - **lifetime**: The duration a variable exists in memory, from its creation to destruction.
 Local variables' lifetime lasts while their block active; file scope variables last the entire program runtime.(NOTE: about existence)

+- **File Scope**
+The scope of an identifier declared outside any function, valid from its declaration to the end of the source file.(never deallocated while the program is running)
+- **Local Scope(Parameter Variable)**:
+The scope of an identifier declared within a block, valid from its declaration to the end of the block (within a function body)
+- **Global Scope**:
+The scope of identifiers accessible across multiple source files, often using `extern`.
+- **Nested Scope**:
+A scope within another scope, where outer scope identifiers are accessible in the inner scope.
+- **static**: It makes a variable or function keep its value between function calls, or restricts its visibility to the file it's defined in.
+- **extern**: It tells the compiler that a variable or function is defined in another file, so it can be used in the current file.
 ---
+- **process**: is created by the operation system and manages the resources needed to run a program.
 - **address space**: It's the range of memory a program can use, divided into areas like stack, heap, data segment and code segment.
   - **stack**: The stack stores local variables and function parameters.
 These ara allocated when a function is called and deallocated when the function returns.
   - **heap** : The heap stores dynamically allocated memory, which is allocated using `malloc() or calloc()` and deallocated using `free()` manually.